Find products best meets your needs. No more worries about the authenticity of suppliers.Find Suppliers

 Posted on Mar 30, 202016

-Aside the direct drive motors, examples of spindles include a wide variety of other designs.
-On a turning machine, be it wood lathe or metal lathe, the spindle is the heart component of the headstock case.
-On the other hand, in rotating-cutter woodworking machinery, the spindle is the part component on which shaped milling cutters are equipped for cutting features (such as profiles of rebates, beads, and curves) into moldings and similar millwork.
-Similarly, in rotating-cutter metalworking machine tools, the spindle is the shaft to which the tool (that is, a drill bit or milling cutter) is attached to the machinery as just one part of the big picture(through a chuck).
-Varieties of spindles include grinding spindles, electric spindles, machine tool spindles, low-speed spindles, and high speed counterparts.
+In addition to direct drive motors, examples of spindles include many other designs.
+On a lathe, whether it is a wood lathe or a metal lathe, the spindle is the heart component of the headstock.
+In rotating-cutter woodworking machinery, the spindle is a component part, equipped with a profiled cutter, used to cut features (such as rebates, beads and curved contours) into shaped products and similar wood products.
+Similarly, in rotating-cutter metalworking machine tools, the spindle is the shaft where the tool (ie drill or milling cutter) is connected to the machine, only as part of the whole (through the chuck).
+The types of spindles include grinding spindles, electric spindles, machine tool spindles, low-speed spindles, and high-speed counterparts.

 MTS gathered worldwide Grinding-Spindles manufacturers into this online platform.
 Browse and search for your next supplier with us.

 Should you run into any difficaulties, please do not hesitate to contact us.